24 Christmas Creatures & Monsters to Look Out for in December

 8. The Tomten

-Described and loved in the books of Astrid Lindgren, these christmas creatures look a little like a garden gnome.
+Described and loved in the books of Astrid Lindgren, these Christmas creatures look a little like a garden gnome.
 They’re known to be the protectors of your home, but they do have a temper.
 To make sure your own Tomten is happy in his or her job, you’ll want to leave food out on Christmas Eve.
-Quick tip: they love butter and porridge!
+A quick tip: they love butter and porridge!

 9. Belsnickel